Vasi012/ELITE-Luxury-Cars/README.md

 **Landing Page**

-1. The landing page will contain some of the favorite cars at *ELITE | Luxury Cars*.
+1. The landing page will contain some of the favourite cars at *ELITE | Luxury Cars*.

 Each landing image from each page has a zoom effect which will be activated anytime when you land on the page for 5s.